 I am by no means an extrovert, but I adore having freelance writers who I am regularly in touch with.

-Some writers I met through the super supportive online Graduate Group after doing AWC courses (affiliate link) - and when I say “met” many of them I only know online, through chats, messages and emails.
+Some writers I met through the super supportive online groups – and when I say “met” many of them I only know online, through chats, messages and emails.

 Other writers and editors I’ve met on famils.